Evizero/AugmentorDeprecated.jl/docs/tutorials/mnist.rst

 Visualizing Displacement Parameters
 ---------------------------------

-Before we go and train a network (see <next tutorial here>) we should invest some time to come up with a decent set of hyper parameters for the displacement.
+Before we apply a smoothed displacement field to our dataset and train a network (see next tutorial), we should invest some time to come up with a decent set of hyper parameters for the displacement.

 .. code-block:: julia